wintergreentree/part-portfolio-github-pages/index.md

----
-title: A starting collection of projects for your viewing pleasure.
----
+# Project Collection.

-If you've read the title, it's pretty self-explanatory.
-Here you'll find a list of projects I can't host on Google Drive.
+Its pretty self-explanatory.
+Here you'll find a collection of projects I can't host on Google Drive.
 Click on any project to beging exploring :).

 ## Projects (WIP)